Mike Read: Stalker

 Read had a stalker who had changed her name to Blue Tulip Rose Read and believed that she was married to him.
-Rose was from Welwyn Garden City and her original name was Carol Ballard.
 She was featured in a 1996 film made by Jaine Green for Channel 4, entitled I'm Your Number One Fan.
-The film formed part of Channel 4's "Fame Factor" season, which examined the dark side of fame.
 Rose was one of the most candid interviewees in the film.
 She was filmed as she travelled to the offices of Classic FM, and as she wrote "love letters" to Read.
 The film stated that Rose had been writing obscene and threatening letters to Read for many years.

-Politics
+Political views

-Having spoken three times at Conservative Party conferences, including entertaining guests at a Tory conference dinner in 2006 with a ten-minute political rap, Read said that he was asked to run for the Conservative Party nomination for the London Mayoral elections in 2008.
-He subsequently announced that he was instead putting his energies behind the ultimately successful candidate Boris Johnson.
+Having spoken three times at Conservative Party conferences, including entertaining guests at a conference dinner in 2006 with a ten-minute political rap, Read said that he was asked to run for the Conservative Party nomination for the London Mayoral elections in 2008.
+He subsequently announced that he was instead putting his energies behind the ultimately successful candidate, Boris Johnson.

 On 21 July 2012, Read spoke at the UK Independence Party's South East regional Conference in Frimley, where he was also announced as a member of the party.
-Read has since spoken at the UKIP 2012 Annual Conference at Birmingham Town Hall on 21 September.
+Read later spoke at the UKIP 2012 Annual Conference at Birmingham Town Hall on 21 September.

-Read wrote and recorded a song in support of the party, "UKIP Calypso", which was released in October 2014 as a single credited to The Independents.
-An online petition was filed by former Labour borough councillor Richard McKenzie in which he called Read's song 'racist and offensive'.
+Read wrote and recorded a song in support of the party, "UKIP Calypso", which was released in October 2014 as a single credited to the Independents.
+An online petition was filed by former Labour borough councillor Richard McKenzie. in which he called Read's song "racist and offensive".
 Party leader Nigel Farage endorsed it and called for the party's supporters to download the song.
-Read adopted a faux-Jamaican accent, but said that it was 'not remotely racist' to do so, saying: 'It's a satire and a bit of fun.
+Read adopted a faux-Jamaican accent, but said that it was "not remotely racist" to do so, saying: "It's a satire and a bit of fun.
 It's not terribly serious.
-It wouldn't have sounded very good sung in a Surrey accent.'
-Debate over the single featured on Newsnight, with UKIP spokesman Winston McKenzie, himself of Caribbean origin, praising the song and likening it to adaptations of predominantly black musical styles by Elvis Presley and The Beatles, although the BBC Asian Network's Nihal was critical of it.
-Read withdrew the song from sale on 22 October 2014 and apologised 'unreservedly' for the fact that it had 'unintentionally caused offence'.
-On 26 October 2014, the song reached number 44 on the UK Singles Chart.
+It wouldn't have sounded very good sung in a Surrey accent."
+Debate over the single featured on Newsnight, with UKIP spokesman Winston McKenzie, himself of Caribbean origin, praising the song and likening it to adaptations of predominantly black musical styles by Elvis Presley and the Beatles, although the BBC Asian Network's Nihal was critical of it.
+Read withdrew the song from sale on 22 October 2014 and apologised "unreservedly" for the fact that it had "unintentionally caused offence".
+On 26 October 2014, the song reached number 44 on the UK singles chart.

 The Rupert Brooke Society

-In 1999, Read founded the Rupert Brooke Society of which he was chairman for a few years, as well as editing the society's twice-yearly magazine and creating a museum at the Orchard Grantchester.
+In 1999, Read founded the Rupert Brooke Society of which he was chairman for a few years, as well as editing the society's twice-yearly magazine and creating a museum at The Orchard tea room in Grantchester.